John Murrell (bandit): "The Murrell Excitement"

 In 1835, Virgil Stewart wrote that a slave rebellion was being organized by highwaymen and Northern abolitionists.
 On Christmas Day, 1835, Murrell and his "Mystic Clan" planned to incite an uprising in every slaveholding state by invoking the Haitian Revolution, the most successful slave rebellion in history.
 Murrell believed that a slave rebellion would enable him to take over the South, and make New Orleans the center of operations of his criminal empire.

-Stewart's account of his interactions with Murrell was published as a pamphlet, and Stewart wrote the pamphlet under the pseudonym "Augustus Q. Walton, Esq.," for whom he invented a fictitious background and profession.
+Stewart's account of his interactions with Murrell was published as a pamphlet, written under the pseudonym "Augustus Q. Walton, Esq.," for whom Stewart invented a fictitious background and profession.
 The validity of the pamphlet has been debated since its publication.
-Some historians assert that Stewart's pamphlet was largely fictional and that Murrell (and his brothers) were at best inept thieves, who had caused their father to go bankrupt as he raised bail money for them.
+Some historians say that Stewart's pamphlet was largely fictional and that Murrell (and his brothers) were at best inept thieves, who had caused their father to go bankrupt as he raised bail money for them.

 Given Nat Turner's slave rebellion in 1831 in Virginia, slaveholders were always ready to believe conspiracies of new violence, especially in the Deep South where whites were far outnumbered by blacks.
 Those aroused by the pamphlet became part of increasing tensions and outbreaks known as the "Murrell Excitement".
 During this time, tension between the races and between locals and outsiders increased.
 On July 4, 1835, disturbances occurred in the red-light districts of Nashville and Memphis, Tennessee, and Natchez, Mississippi.
 20 slaves and 10 white men were hanged after confessing (under torture and coercion) to complicity in Murrell's plot.

 On July 6 in Vicksburg, Mississippi, an angry mob decided to expel all professional gamblers from the town, based on a rumor that gamblers were part of the plot.
-When the gamblers resisted, the mob lynched and hanged five of them.
+When the gamblers resisted, the mob lynched five of them by hanging.
 Similar panic surrounding Murrell and his conspiracy spread throughout the South long after his death, with cities from Huntsville, Alabama, to New Orleans, Louisiana, creating committees dedicated to identifying Murrell's conspirators and potential signs of slave rebellion.